Infomaniak/desktop-kDrive/infomaniak-build-tools/windows/Readme.md

     ```
    You may need to adjust paths based on your installation.

-   - Advanced settings >> install path : Must be the same as build root.
+   - Check that `Advanced settings >> install path` is the the build root path.

-Save (CTRL + S).
-CMake will automatically run in the output window; ensure no errors occur.
+Save (CTRL + S). `CMake` will automatically run in the output window.
+Make sure no errors occur.

 ### Install

-In the Solution Explorer, go to the available view:
+In the `Solution Explorer`, go to the available view:

 ![VS2019 switch view button](./doc-images/VS_2019_switch_sln_to_targets.png)

-Select CMake targets.
+Select `CMake` targets.
-Right-click on the kDrive (executable) >> Install.
+Right-click on the `kDrive` executable and then on `Install`.
-Once done, right-click on the kDrive_client (executable) >> Install.
+Once done, right-click on the `kDrive_client` executable and then on `Install`.

 ### DLL Copy